Generalizable control for quantum parameter estimation through reinforcement learning: Author contributions

 In the so-called value-based method, the RL agent learns optimal value functions.
 The state value function and state-action value function are solved iteratively using the Bellmann equations,

 where $a'$ represents all possible actions in the next state $s'$ \cite{sutton2018}.
 We define the loss functions as

 where $R_j^n=\sum_{k=1}^{n}\alpha^{k-1} r_{j+k}$ is called the ``$n$-step'' return \cite{sutton2018}.
 We take the $\varepsilon$-greedy policy commonly used in deep Q-learning network \cite{Mnih2015,Zhang2018} as an example.
-Under this policy, the neural network does either of the two things at state $s_j$: with probability $1-\varepsilon$ the network takes the action $a_j$ that maximizes $Q^{\pi}(s_j,a_j)$, or with probability $\varepsilon\in(0,1]$ an action is randomly chosen.
+Under this policy, the RL agent does either of the two things at state $s_j$: with probability $1-\varepsilon$ the agent takes the action $a_j$ that maximizes $Q^{\pi}(s_j,a_j)$, or with probability $\varepsilon\in(0,1]$ an action is randomly chosen.
 The latter mechanism encourages the agent to explore a wider range in the search space to reach a globally optimal solution.
 In practice, $Q^{\pi}(s, a)$ in the loss function Eq.~\eqref{eq:loss_q} is the prediction by the neural network and $r+\alpha \max_{a'}Q^{\pi}(s',a')$ is calculated from the trajectories of the RL agent.
-The training procedure of the neural network is essentially minimization of the loss function.
-As a result, the trained neural network gives optimal state-action values.
+The training procedure of the neural network is essentially minimization of the loss function, during which the state-action values given by the neural network are improved.

 We note that in the value-based algorithm, the policy is fixed, and only the value functions are updated, which may not be sufficient to find a globally optimal solution \Scite{Konda2003}.
 More importantly, the way of storing the action space and trajectories have assumed that the actions are discrete, and it becomes far more complicated to treat problems with continuous actions, as is the case of control fields.
 As shall be discussed below, the policy-based algorithm is most suitable for our problem.